 - The devil is everywhere.
 Because God is omnipresent, the devil does not have this power, and Satan has divided his demons into different regions.

 Satan lives in the most dangerous places, spreading all over this planet.
 But Satan’s home is in the area of the abode of the dead.
 In the Old Testament, the deceased’s residence is the place of the souls of the dead, both the righteous and the wicked.
 In the New Testament, the Hebrew word “Sheol” is translated as the Abode of the Dead, as is the description of Sheol in the Old and New Testaments.
 It has some similarities to Hades in Greek mythology.

 This place is underground and is like a city with gates and bars.

-It is a land of darkness, where shadows and the famous “My name is Legion for we are many” live, the shadowed souls of men, dwell.
+It is a land of darkness, where shadows and the famous “My name is Legion for we are many” live, and the shadowed souls of men dwell.
 And it is the land of oblivion, where there is no work and no wisdom.
 The most significant thing is that the abode of the dead is a place where no one praises God.

 Where did Jesus go when he died?

 After he died for sins, Jesus traveled to the Place of the Dead, the City of the Dead, and broke the gates off their hinges.
 When Jesus died, He went for three days in Gehenna, as the Greek knows.
 Gehenna means Hell.
 So let us find out where Jesus was on Saturday.
 Based on Jesus’ words to the thief on the cross in Luke, some Christians believe that after his death, Jesus’ soul went to heaven to be in the presence of the Father.
 But Luke does not say that Jesus would be in the fact of God; it says he would be in the thief’s company.
 And based on the Old Testament and Luke 16, it seems that the thief, now repentant, would be at Abraham’s bosom, a place of comfort and rest for the righteous dead.
 Which Jesus here calls “heaven.”